Desyz/Hello_Deep_Learning/README.md

 # Hello_Deep_Learning
- Sample CCn on the Mnist data set
+ Sample CNN on the MNIST data set